edinburgh-napier/set09121/lectures/lecture10.md

 After all we didn't always have them? <!-- .element: class="fragment" -->

-Q: How complex do you think a game needs to before you think you need to separate Engine Code? <!-- .element: class="fragment" -->
+Q: When do you think you need to separate engine code? <!-- .element: class="fragment" -->

-- Err... <!-- .element: class="fragment" -->
-- A: Once your code gets abstract enough <!-- .element: class="fragment" -->
+- A: From the beginning <!-- .element: class="fragment" -->
-- A: From the start <!-- .element: class="fragment" -->
+- A: Later, when you identify things that can be abstracted <!-- .element: class="fragment" -->
-- A: Never, and write some crazy fast/bad code <!-- .element: class="fragment" -->
+- A: Never!
+Who's got the time for that <!-- .element: class="fragment" -->

-Not all Games Need an 'engine' <!-- .element: class="fragment" -->
+Not all games need an 'engine' <!-- .element: class="fragment" -->

 - Some are simplistic enough to not need it. <!-- .element: class="fragment" -->
 - We already have an engine somewhat: SFML.  <!-- .element: class="fragment" -->
 - This is already isolated from our code.
 But it doesn't do everything we need. <!-- .element: class="fragment" -->

 ---